ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 For most ptables, the most obvious effect will be that all counts less than the threshold will have been removed.
 Removing counts below a threshold is a condition of exporting data from IDS and many other secure environments.

+The perturbation code will treat categories for missing data in the same way as it treats other categories.
+If you would like to exclude missing data from your outputs, you will need to remove the missing data categories either before or after applying the perturbation.

 The table will be in the following format:

   | var1  | var5  | var8  | pre_sdc_count | ckey  | pcv   | pvalue | count  |